rijuvenator/DisplacedDimuons/SignalSamples/README.md

 Last updated: 29th January 2019

 This folder contains the pythia fragments used to generate the different signal samples used in the analysis.
-As of today, two different models are used in the analysis: The Hidden Abelian Higgs Model [HAHM](https://arxiv.org/abs/1412.0018) and the Benchmark Pythia model model.
+As of today, two different models are used in the analysis: The Hidden Abelian Higgs Model [HAHM](https://arxiv.org/abs/1412.0018) and the Benchmark Pythia model.

 ## Benchmark Samples used in 2018 Trigger studies